 When the holidays are long gone but your tree isn't, it's time to chip in and donate your used evergreen to our annual Chip-a-Tree initiative.
-Last year Broward County Parks recycled more than 5,000 trees, representing tons of material that would otherwise have gone to landfills.
+Last year Broward County Parks recycled more than 5,100 trees, or the equivalent of 357.72 metric tonnes, which probably would otherwise have gone to landfills.
+That amount accounted for 15 percent of Broward Parks' greenhouse gas reduction efforts for all of 2016.
 This year your tree can join those recyclable thousands.

 The free program requires Broward County residents to remove all decorations from their holiday trees (no decorated trees will be accepted), then bring the trees to a participating park, where they are chipped and used for landscaping throughout the county park system.
 There is a limit of two trees per vehicle, artificial trees are not accepted, and no commercial vehicles or garbage trucks are allowed.